meteor/galaxy-docs/content/deploy-guide.md

 Add a domain in your application’s settings and point your DNS to:

-- `galaxy-ingress.meteor.com` for applications in the us-east-1 region.
+- `galaxy-ingress.meteor.com` for applications in the US East region.

-- `eu-west-1.galaxy-ingress.meteor.com` for applications in the eu-west-1 region.
+- `eu-west-1.galaxy-ingress.meteor.com` for applications in the EU West region.

 If you are deploying to a root domain (for example mydomain.com), then follow the advanced instructions [here](/dns.html).